liferay/liferay-docs/discover/portal/articles-dxp/160-targeting-content-to-your-audience/04-defining-metics.markdown

 - Links
 - YouTube Videos

-Tracking all the actions of all your users (even guest users) can be a heavy load for your server.
+Tracking all the actions of all your users can be a heavy load for your server.
 Therefore, it's best to disable tracking any actions about which you don't need information.
-For example, Audience Targeting, by default, stores anonymous users' behavior analytics.
+For example, by default, you're storing guest behavior analytics.
 This stores a large amount of data to the database.
-If you're not interested in tracking anonymous users, you can turn that functionality off for your @product@ installation by disabling the *Anonymous Users* selector.
+If you're not interested in tracking guest users, you can turn that off by disabling the *Anonymous Users* selector.

 ![Figure 4: There's no need to track anonymous users if you're not interested in their behavior.](../../images-dxp/anonymous-users-analytics.png)